 - Initially, at the onset of any symptom, stronger eyeglasses enhance magnification.
 Also, bright lighting in your home and other visual aids substantially improve vision.

-- Surgery is only recommended when the cataract is causing significant vision loss, which hampers your daily tasks.
+- Surgery is only recommended when Cataract is causing significant vision loss, which hampers your daily tasks.

 Currently, the most widely available techniques to remove Cataract are: